newrelic-experimental/instrumenting-battlesnake-nodejs/README.md

 After you have clicked the above `Deploy to Heroku` button, you will see one option for the `config vars` in the Heroku deployment settings.
 Add your New Relic License Key before clicking the final `Deploy app` button.
 This will ensure your application is deployed to Heroku with your information.

-Alternatively, you can do so from with your Heroku Dashboard's application settings by [managing the config vars](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) for your Phoenix app after deploying.
+Alternatively, you can do so from with your Heroku Dashboard's application settings by [managing the config vars](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) for your Battlesnake after deploying.
 You will need to add the environment variable: `NEW_RELIC_LICENSE_KEY`.

 ## Support